 Controlling IP is always a huge issue, and has been a wide-ranging topic for decades in China.
-China has been the "me too" producer for many many years, and the running joke is that R&D in China means "receive and duplicate. " There are some very practical ways you can protect yourself against these kinds of IP issues.
+China has been the "me too" producer for many many years, and the running joke is that R&D in China means "receive and duplicate. " There are some very practical ways you can protect yourself against these kinds of IP issues when starting your business in China.

 Divide and conquer